jhkrug/jhkrug.github.io/_posts/2014-10-23-the_first_aaad.md

 Well, what was it?
 Social get together, workshop, [unconference](http://en.wikipedia.org/wiki/Unconference), extended chat, exchange of experience, inaugural SIG meeting?
 A bit of all that.
-I've wrote up the day on the [wiki](https://lib-ldiv.lancs.ac.uk/dokuwiki) we agreed to set-up.
+I've written up the day on the [wiki](https://lib-ldiv.lancs.ac.uk/dokuwiki) we agreed to set up.
 These are personal reflections on the day.

 <!--more-->